-Ensure that the content that you are creating fits the channel that you are using for promoting the campaign.
+Ensure that your content fits the channel you use to promote the campaign.
 This will help make your ad more powerful.

-Here you can see how a peer-to-peer text campaign has helped in reaching out to a supporter who is interested in attending your event.
+Here you can see how a peer-to-peer text campaign has helped reach out to a supporter interested in attending your event.

 You can see how informal and one-to-one the conversation is.
 This encouraged Sophia to be more excited about the event.
-It not only convinced her to attend the event but also take her mom along!
+It convinced her to attend the event and take her mom along!

 Step 3 on the Fundraising Event Planning Template:- Remind (1-7 Days before the event)

-You can also attach a link that will give them the direction and more information about the event.
+You can also attach a link to give them the directions and more information about the event.

 Step 4 on the Fundraising Event Planning Template:- Thank and Engage (1-7 Days after the event)